-MIAD offers parking to commuting students a few blocks from MIAD’s main campus.
-There is a nominal fee to receive a permit to the lot.
-Overnight parking is allowed, with some restrictions; contact MIAD security for further information.
+MIAD commuter students can obtain paid parking permit for a lot a few blocks from MIAD’s main campus.
+Spots are limited.
+Overnight parking is allowed, with some restrictions.
+Contact MIAD security for further information.

-To register for a permit, open the MIAD Parking Registration Form.
+To register for a permit, visit the MIAD Parking Registration Form.

 See the Milwaukee County Transit System website for more information on bus routes to transport you to MIAD.

 All full-time MIAD students can ride Milwaukee County Transit System buses for free through the UPASS program.
 Download the UMO Mobility APP and redeem the benefit code assigned to you by MIAD student services each semester for unlimited riding!

 Current and former First-Year Experience (FYE) students celebrated their video, animation and sound design works at the FYE Media Arts Festival 23 – an in-house film and media screening in MIAD’s Community Hub on November 16.

 MIAD alum Brandon Minga ‘04 (llustration), principal artist and founder of the House of Rad (hrad), was excited to host the 20th anniversary of the Feed Your Soul benefit for Feeding America Eastern Wisconsin on November 3, 2023.
 This was the second consecutive time hrad has hosted the event.

 Three MIAD Communication Design students received 60th anniversary American Graphic Design Awards from Graphic Design USA (GDUSA) magazine.
 The students were selected from over 8,000 entries, and judged alongside professional design work.
 Fewer than 10% of entrants received an award.